-A mix of travel, landscape and people photography.
-All include creative support, location briefings, accommodation and transport to locations.
+A mixture of travel, landscape and local culture photography.
+All include creative support, location briefings, accommodation and of course transport to locations.

 Plus there’s an option to create a hardcopy Photojournal of your travels.